momenifi/methodHub/academic_mobility_propensity_score/readm_tutorial.md

  By following these steps, you can successfully conduct propensity score matching analysis to assess the impact of academic mobility on research productivity and collaboration indicators, focusing on the variables of interest "PPY", "CPP", and "COPP".

 ## Conclusion

-In conclusion, this tutorial has provided a detailed overview of propensity score matching techniques and their application in assessing the impact of academic mobility on research productivity and collaboration indicators.
-By following the step-by-step guide and example code provided, learners have gained a comprehensive understanding of how to implement propensity score matching in R and interpret the results effectively.
+In conclusion, this tutorial provides a detailed overview of propensity score matching techniques and their application in assessing the impact of academic mobility on research productivity and collaboration indicators.
+By following the step-by-step guide and sample code provided, learners gain a comprehensive understanding of how to implement propensity score matching in R and interpret the results effectively.

-#### How the Learning Goal is Achieved
+**How the Learning Goal is Achieved**

 The learning goal of understanding and implementing propensity score matching techniques to assess the impact of academic mobility has been achieved through: